Clewsy/ncbu/README.md

 	* /mnt/nextcloud_db - Must be bound to the same volume as the database container's data.
 	* /backup - Should be bound to a convenient user-accessible location.

 The following example docker-compose.ynl file is configured so that the nextcloud and database (mariadb) containers use docker to manage their volumes.
-The ncbu container (nextcloud-bu) will therefore sync both of these volumes to ./ncbu/nextcloud_app and ./ncbu/nextcloud_bu respectively.
-The backup will occur every day at 0100hrs.
+The ncbu container (nextcloud-bu) will therefore sync both of these volumes to ./ncbu/nextcloud_app and ./ncbu/nextcloud_db respectively.
+The backup in thgis example will occur every day at 0100hrs.

 Notes:
 * This example also uses letsencrypt and nginx-proxy containers for external https access.
 * The nextcloud-cron container is used to periodically run nextcloud's cron.php script.
-* Sensetive details can be entered directly into the *.yml or (as per this example) reference an external .env file (e.g. MARIADB_NEXTCLOUD_MYSQL_PASSWORD is defined in .env).
+* Sensitive details can be entered directly into the *.yml or (as per this example) reference an external .env file (e.g. MARIADB_NEXTCLOUD_MYSQL_PASSWORD is defined in .env).
 * The backups are stored at "./nextcloud-bu/".
 The intention is for this directory to be regularly synced off-site.
+* You may encounter difficulty syncing the database files.
+Issues arise if the UID and GID of the user within the database container do not match a user on the host.
+To avoid this, I recommend using the mariadb docker image created by linuxserver.io wherein you can specify the UID and GID: [linuxserver.io mariadb image at docker hub](https://hub.docker.com/r/linuxserver/mariadb)

 ### docker-compose.yml
 ```